-Photo credit: Laura Chase de Formigny for The Washington Post & food styling by Lisa Cherkasky for The Washington Post
+Photo by Laura Chase de Formigny and food styling by Lisa Cherkasky; for The Washington Post

 1/2 cup (2 ounces) walnut pieces

 4 large cooking apples (about 2 pounds total), such as Rome, Cortland, Gala or Braeburn